Yuichiro Nagashima

-Yuichiro "Jienotsu" Nagashima (長島☆自演乙☆雄一郎, Nagashima Jien'otsu Yūichirō) is a Japanese retired kickboxer, mixed martial artist, known for his career in K-1.
+Yuichiro "Jienotsu" Nagashima (長島☆自演乙☆雄一郎, Nagashima Jien'otsu Yūichirō) is a Japanese cosplayer, retired kickboxer, mixed martial artist, known for his career in K-1.

 Biography

 Yuichiro Nagashima was born in 1984 in the city of Nishinomiya, Hyogo.
 He started learning Judo when he was an elementary school.
 He continued training Judo until the graduation of Middle School.
 During his High School life, he practiced Karate, but he attended training only once or twice a week.
 He first intended to become a Professional Wrestler, but was deemed too short, so he decided to be a fighter instead.

 Mixed martial arts

 Nagashima joined the team of Nippon Kempo and started training seriously when he was matriculated in University of Marketing and Distribution Sciences.
 In addition, Nagashima started participating professional mixed martial arts bouts.
 He also started cosplaying anime characters during his entrance to the ring.

 Kickboxing

 In 2007, Nagashima shifted his focus to kickboxing and has gone on to become known as the "Otaku Kickboxer" due to his love of anime and cosplay entrances before bouts.
 He won ten consecutive victories to start his career, fighting for Deep, Mars and New Japan Kickboxing Federation.
 On November 9, 2008, he defeated Teruaki Furukawa for the vacant NJKF Super welterweight title; this marked the first time a kickboxer from a non-NJKF affiliated gym had won an NJKF title.
 On January 25, 2009, he was chosen and awarded 2008 Outstanding Performance Award by NJKF, and also given 3 more awards certified combat sports medias.